7 ways to reduce your heating bills

 When heating bills seem to keep going up and up, it can be hard to know how you can save money – particularly when you and your family want to be warm.

 But small things can have a big impact over time on your heating bill.
-You can start to save money straight away by lagging a hot water pipe, for example, but you may not notice this saving for some time.
+You can start saving money immediately by lagging a hot water pipe, for example, but you may not notice this saving for some time.

 There are also times when you will need to bite the bullet and spend money to improve something in order to save money in the longer term.